maddenp/iotaa/README.md

 ## Tasks

-Task are functions that declare, by `yield`ing values to `iotaa`, the task name and -- depending on task type -- one or both of: the assets themselves, and any other task(s) the task requires.
+Task are functions that declare, by `yield`ing values to `iotaa`, the task name and -- depending on task type -- one or both of: the task's asset(s), and any other task(s) the task requires.
 The task name is used to construct log messages detailing workflow progress, so descriptive names can be useful.
-Tasks that define and are responsible for readying their assets provide, following the `yield` statements, executable logic that does whatever is needed to make those assets "ready".
+Tasks that define and are responsible for readying their asset(s) provide, following the `yield` statements, executable logic that does whatever is needed to ready the asset(s).

 `iotaa` provides three Python decorators to define tasks: